 Joel holds a Master of Architecture from the Royal College of Art where he was awarded a Helen Hamlyn award for design excellence and saw his thesis project Agriact published in GroundUp Journal (UC Berkeley).
-Currently practicing with internationally renowned architecture office OMA, in 2020 he will join the architecture department at MIT as an SMarchS research candidate.
+Formerly practicing with internationally renowned architecture office OMA (Rotterdam/HK), he has recently joined the architecture department at MIT as an SMarchS research candidate.

 joelcunningham0 at gmail dot com

 Kwan Q Li is a Hong Kong interdisciplinary artist.
-Coalesced with performance and writing, her research-based practice explores post-colonial intricacies and ideological alternatives within the neoliberal context.
+Coalescing lens-based medium, performance and writing, her research-based practice explores post-colonial intricacies and ideological alternatives within the neoliberal context.
 Former exhibitions include performance / lectures at the Ashmolean Museum, Oxford; the AI&Society Journal conference at the University of Cambridge; IdeasCity residency co-curated by NTU CCA and the New Museum.

 Queenie holds a BFA from the Ruskin School of Art, University of Oxford and a BBA in Global Studies from the Chinese University of Hong Kong.
-In Fall 2020, Queenie is attending the SMACT programme at MIT.
+Currently, Queenie is a graduate fellow at the MIT Program of Art, Culture and Technology.

 kwanque at gmail dot com